 In addition to vacant sites, the City has identified asix significantly underdeveloped site within the Residential Medium-High (RMH) zoning categorys (developed with either a surface parking lot, single-family home, or vacant/for-sale office building) suitable for development with higher density housing within the planning period.
 This approximately one-acre parcel is developed with a modest single-family home (1955) with no curb, gutter, sidewalk or driveway improvements.
 The existing lot coverage is 4.7%, whereas a lot coverage of up to 50% is allowed (refer to Table IV-5).
 Three of these underutilized sites are located adjacent to and under common ownership with vacant sites, enhancing their viability for development.
-Five of the underutilized sites fall within the Beach and Edinger Corridors Specific Plan where the City is continuing to experience a robust market for redevelopment of existing commercial uses with apartments and large scale mixed use projects...
-An Aaerial photographs of each of the underutilized sites, along with a description of site characteristics and factors supporting redevelopment, isare included in Appendix A.
+Five of the underutilized sites fall within the Beach and Edinger Corridors Specific Plan where the City is continuing to experience a robust market for redevelopment of existing commercial uses with apartments and large scale mixed use projects.
+An Agerial photographs of each of the underutilized sites, along with a description of site characteristics and factors supporting redevelopment, isare included in Appendix A.

-Permitted Realistic Unit Sites Acreage General Plan Category Density Potential 25 du/acre 18 units Residential Medium-High (RMH) 4 .94 Mixed Use (M) Beach/Edinger Specific Plan (SP14) No density cap 5 255 units 4.62 6 Total 5.56
+General Plan Category Permitted Density Sites Acreage Realistic Unit Potential Residential Medium-High (RMH) 25 du/acre 4 .94 18 units Mixed Use (M) Beach/Edinger Specific Plan (SP14) No density cap 5 4 .62 255 units Total G 5.56 273 units